s3v1/odroid-hc2/odroid-hc2/ARMBIAN.md

     sudo apt update && sudo apt upgrade -y && sudo apt-get dist-upgrade && sudo apt autoremove -y

-## Set HC2 optimized config
+## DO NOT Set HC2 optimized config

 "This board is stripped Odroid XU4 and we use the same images, however, we provide a specially optimized config (for kernel 4.14.y or higher) which has to be applied manually.
 This results in shorter boot time and lower consumption.
 Run armbian-config utility and go to section system -> DTB and select optimized board configuration for Odroid HC1.
 The same config is valid for HC2 and MC1."

-    sudo armbian-config

-* Choose "System"
-* Choose "DTB"
-* Choose "Odroid HC1/HC2"

-You'll asked to **reboot**, and you should say yes.
-Login again afterwards.
-Remember to use the new hostname in case you changed it above.
+DO NOT DO THIS!
+Choosing this special config will make the boards unstable and "lock" up, so a hard restart is required.

 ### Login